xyou365/AutoRclone/Readme.md

 _For meaning of above flags, please run `python3 massadd.py -h`_

 Step 5.
-Add service accounts or google groups (created in Step 4) into both of your Team Drive
+Add service accounts or google groups (created in Step 4) into Team Drive tdsrc and tddst
 ---------------------------------
 Add the group address `sa@yourdomain.com` to your source Team Drive (tdsrc) and destination Team Drive (tddst).